Talat Noi

+The word "Talat Noi" literally means 'little market'.
+The name originates from Noi (น้อย, "little"), the daughter of Jao Sua Niam, also known as Jay Sua Niam, a wealthy landowner who once owned much of the land in this area.
+Over time, locals began referring to the neighbourhood using her name, pronounced in the Teochew dialect, Tak Lak Kia (噠叻囝).

 Today, Talat Noi is a cultural attraction.
 Locals retain their form of speech, food, and folk beliefs as in the past.
 Houses and lanes are lathered with graffiti that makes the place popular with teenagers, hipsters, and foreign tourists who want to experience a traditional Chinese quarter.
 It is convenient to other attractions in the adjacent historic Bang Rak neighbourhood on Charoen Krung Road: Captain Bush Lane and House No.1, the Old Customs House, Bangkok General Post Office, and Assumption Cathedral.

 Talat Noi is origin of the kuaitiao khua kai (ก๋วยเตี๋ยวคั่วไก่), a popular stir-fried noodle dish.
 It was adapted from dried chicken congee during World War II.

+In February 2025, an Optimus Prime figure in the area went viral.